ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. On the **Overview** page of the **evhns-az220-training-{your-id}** namespace, click **+ Event Hub**.

 1. On the **Create Event Hub** page, under **Name**, enter **evh-az220-adt2func**

+    > **Note**: As the event hub is scoped within a globally unique namespace, the event hub name itself need not be globally unique.

 1. Under **Partition Count**, leave the value as **1**.